pscheffer/reddit-pushbullet-notifier/README.md

     * Name: whatever you want to call it
     * Type: script
     * Redirect URL: http://127.0.0.1
-  * Copy down your Client ID (under the App name once its saved) and Secret for use in the `.env` file.
+  * Copy your Client ID (under the App name once its saved) and Secret for use in the `.env` file.

 ## Installation
 1. Install Node Modules: